Learning Non-Vacuous Generalization Bounds from Optimization: Numerical Studies

 \subsection{Effects of Learning Rate and Mini-batch Size}

-Another issue that hinders norm-based bounds from wide usage is that they often anti-correlate with the generalization error when changing the commonly used training hyperparameters~\citep{jiang2019fantastic}.
-In this section, we only consider the learning rate and mini-batch size, which typically dominate the generalization performance of different model architectures.
-We first investigate the effects of varying the learning rate, which ranges in \{\num{1e-4}, \num{5e-4}, \num{1e-3}, \num{5e-3}, \num{1e-2}\}.
-Figure~\ref{fig:learning-rate} exhibits a promising result that our bound decreases with the learning rate, and follows the same trend as the generalization gap.
+Another issue that hinders previous generalization bounds from wide usage is that they often anti-correlate with the generalization error when changing the commonly used training hyperparameters \cite{jiang2019fantastic}.
+In this part, we aim to probe the effects of learning rate and mini-batch size, which typically dominate the generalization performance of DNNs.
+To this end, we varied the learning rate from $0.02$ to $0.1$ with a step size of $0.02$ and simultaneously doubled the mini-batch size from $64$ to $1024$.

-The effects of varying the mini-batch size are investigated using a sweep $\{32, 64, \ldots, 2048\}$.
-As depicted in Figure~\ref{fig:batch-size}, large mini-batch size usually corresponds to poor generalization.